encse/adventofcode/2017/Day01/README.md

 When your eyes can focus again, everything seems a lot more pixelated than before.
 She must have sent you inside the computer!
 You check the system clock: *25 milliseconds* until midnight.
 With that much time, you should be able to collect all *fifty stars* by December 25th.

 Collect stars by solving puzzles.
-Two puzzles will be made available on each ~~day~~ millisecond in the advent calendar; the second puzzle is unlocked when you complete the first.
+Two puzzles will be made available on each ~~day~~ millisecond in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants *one star*.
 Good luck!

 You're standing in a room with "digitization quarantine" written in LEDs along one wall.
 The only door is locked, but it includes a small interface.
 "Restricted Area - Strictly No Digitized Users Allowed."